EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Enabling and Configuring the Cohorts Feature
 ############################################

-To support cohorts in your course, you select an initial strategy for assigning your students to cohorts: automated assignment, manual assignment, or a hybrid approach.
+If you want to use cohorts in your course, you select a strategy for assigning your students to cohorts: automated assignment, manual assignment, or a hybrid approach.
 Although you can change the assignment method for cohorts at any time, you should have a strategy in mind as you design your course, and only make